Iswariya-LMNAs/LATP/README.md

     npm run ui_test
     ```

-    This will open the Cypress Test Runner and execute the sample **Quotation module test** against your target site.
+    This will open the Cypress Test Runner and execute the sample **Customer Creation test** against your target site.
+You can verify whether the Customer "LMNAs" is created in the Customer List.

 ----------

 ### 🔹 Scenario B: If You Already Have a Local LENS Instance

-> ⚠️  Make sure your local LENS instance has server script enabled. [document](https://lmnaslimited.github.io/lens-docs/04-developer-cheat-sheet/01-infrastructure/03-bench-commands/#enabling-server-script-in-version-15-bench)
+> ⚠️  Make sure your local LENS instance has **Server Script** enabled. [document](https://lmnaslimited.github.io/lens-docs/04-developer-cheat-sheet/01-infrastructure/03-bench-commands/#enabling-server-script-in-version-15-bench)

 1.  **Generate Access Keys**